 Using the Blackwell App provided on tablets available from reception, visitors walk through the house holding the tablets in front of each photograph.
-The photographs then come to life and a household member will talk to you about their life at Blackwell.
+The photographs come to life and a household member will talk to you about their life at Blackwell.

 The narratives reveal aspects of life between 1908 and 1919, from the pride of Edward Holt in all that he achieved as a brewer, Manchester City Council member and eventual Mayor, to Edith Winterbottom’s excitement at precious time off from her duties as between maid to cycle to Windermere, Coniston, and Kendal to watch Charlie Chaplin films at the local cinema.
-ELizabeth and Joseph’s Holt’s narratives around World War One are particularly poignant.
+Elizabeth and Joseph’s Holt’s narratives around World War One are particularly poignant.

 Customer Feedback – click HERE to read what visitors to Blackwell said about the augmented realities and the Friday afternoon talks that took place between March 2018 and March 2019.